Be a part of what we do.

 "Some of the greatest minds on earth live in the seas."

-Caithness Seal Rehab & Release is the only seal sanctuary in Caithness.
+Caithness Seal Rehab & Release is the only seal sanctuary in the whole of Caithness and Sutherland.
 The closest sanctuary is over 190 miles away which is a long and stressful trip for a young seal pup.
-The only other alternative is a trip on the ferry over to Orkney.
+We rescue pups from Durness, all along the north coast, down the east coast as far down as Tain.
+We also rescue pups from the Isle of Harris, Isle of Lewis, Isle of Skye and North/South Uist.

 Featured Sponsors and Donations